phanichaitanya/sodra/README.md

 * Sample queries

-> SELECT * FROM user where data = 'data:some OR username:redragons';
+> SELECT * FROM sodra.user where data = 'data:some OR username:redragons';